 Recognising that character is essential to creating a winning team.
 Create a squad that combines talent and personality.
 Develop your team’s character as you go.

-Do not only read this post but share it with your team.
-This will help them to understand what you are trying to build and how they can be a part of it.
+You should read this post and share it with your team.
+This will help them to understand what you are trying to build, how they can be a part of it and how You Win in the Locker Room First.
 David Gousset.

 If you have questions you want to discuss, please comment or write to me.
 Interesting in leadership read: